IamUSER/Flipper-Fusion/ReadMe.md

 <h2 align="center">What makes it special?</h2>

 <p>If you can't tell...
 This is a fork of a fork of a fork.
-We have spent many hours perfecting this code even further, and getting the most out of it.
+XFW Team spent many hours perfecting this code even further, and getting the most out of it.

-The goal of this Firmware is to regularly bring out amazing updates based on what the community wants, with an actual understanding of whats going on.
-Fixing bugs that are regularly talked about, removing unstable / broken applications (.FAP) and actually using the level system that just sits abandoned everywhere else.
+This fork of Xtreme Firmware is designed to include a HUGE RESOURCE LIBRARY with custom modifications and additions.
 <br><br>
-<i>Thanks to <b>FlipperZero, Unleased Team, RogueMaster, ClaraCrazy, and UberGuidoZ.</b></i>
+<i>Thanks to <b>FlipperZero, ClaraCrazy and XFW WContributors, Unleased Team, RogueMaster, and UberGuidoZ.</b></i>
 <br><br>
 This firmware is very large because it attempts to include and organize many public asset repos that provide IR, SUB, NFC, IBTN, and other resources.
 I do not recommend this for well established Flippers!
-However if you are a new Flipper Operator and would like to take a quick shortcut, this will flash faster than you will find all the resource files.
+However if you are a new Flipper Operator and would like to take a quick shortcut, this will flash faster than you will find and aggragate all the included resource files.
 <br><br>
 If you just want the Resources check assets/resources and have fun!
 <br><br>